SModelS/smodels/docs/manual/source/Decomposition.rst

 simplifications are possible: :ref:`Mass Compression <massComp>` and :ref:`Invisible Compression <invComp>`.
-The main advantage of performing these compressions is that the simplified :ref:`element <element>` is always shorter (has fewer cascade decay steps), which makes it more likely to be constrained by experimental analyses.
+The main advantage of performing these compressions is that the simplified :ref:`element <element>` is always shorter (has fewer cascade decay steps), which makes it more likely to be constrained by experimental results.
 The details behind the compression methods are as follows:

 .. _massComp: